Newborn jaundice - discharge

 Rarely, your baby may need treatment called a double volume blood exchange transfusion.
 This is used when the baby's bilirubin level is very high.

 Unless there are other problems, your child will be able to feed (by breast or bottle) normally.
 Your child should feed every 2 to 2 ½ hours (10 to 12 times a day).

-The doctor may stop phototherapy and send your child home when their bilirubin level is low enough to be safe.
-The doctor will need to check your child's bilirubin level in the doctor’s office, 24 hours after therapy stops, to make sure the level is not rising again.
+The health care provider may stop phototherapy and send your child home when their bilirubin level is low enough to be safe.
+Your child's bilirubin level will need to be checked in the provider's office, 24 hours after therapy stops, to make sure the level is not rising again.

 Possible side effects of phototherapy are watery diarrhea, dehydration, and skin rash that will go away once the therapy stops.

 If your child did not have jaundice at birth but now has it, you should call your provider.
 Bilirubin levels are generally the highest when a newborn is 3 to 5 days old.

 If the bilirubin level is not too high or not rising quickly, you can do phototherapy at home with a fiber optic blanket, which has tiny bright lights in it.
 You may also use a bed that shines light up from the mattress.
 A nurse will come to your home to teach you how to use the blanket or bed and to check on your child.